sszark/sszark/README.md

 # About
 Hey.
 I'm Sszark and i love problem solving and critical thinking.
 My primary role is being a site reliability engineer.
-But i'm also a backend developer with a hobby interest in game development and 3D modelling.
+I'm also a backend developer with a hobby interest for game development and 3D modelling.
 # Proficiencies
 ## Languages
 [C](https://sv.wikipedia.org/wiki/C99),